 Things that need to be improved are the habits and mindset of vocational teachers that technology facilitates understanding and skills that must be delivered for quality learning.
-Hard skills are important to convey and transform through learning experiences, however soft skills have a more role to adapt to changes and the needs of lifelong learning [26].
+Hard skills are important to convey and transform through learning experiences, however soft skills have a more role to adapt to changes and the needs of lifelong learning [26, 49].

-Assessment aspects and other aspects need to be realized by vocational teachers that competence is an integration of three aspects, namely knowledge, skills and attitudes [47], [48].
+Assessment aspects and other aspects need to be realized by vocational teachers that competence is an integration of three aspects, namely knowledge, skills and attitudes [50-52].
 One aspect of supporting competencies is not fulfilled so students in doing work cannot be declared as competent students.
 Vocational teachers must teach and measure every aspect students get during practice.
 But the practice is the application of a certain amount of knowledge and attitudes that are allowed.
 Also, mistakes in attitude during training result in more dangerous risks.
-Researchers analysis that vocational teachers need similar CBT training.
-The aim is none other than improving the ability of methodology and technical expertise [49], [50], to be simulated to students directly and not limited to instruction.
+Researcher's analysis that vocational teachers need similar CBT training.
+The aim is none other than improving the ability of methodology and technical expertise [53, 54], to be simulated to students directly and not limited to instruction.

 3.3.
-Overall Difficulties
+Overall difficulties

 Based on the results of the readiness and ability of vocational teachers in developing learning tools, it was found several notes on FGD results on several components that were considered difficult.
 This statement is very scientific, especially the problem of media, methods and assessments.
 The 2013 curriculum as a development curriculum certainly has a different way from the previous curriculum.
 The concept that was considered new, gave rise to diverse perceptions of vocational teachers.
-The researcher collects a number of opinions from the respondents shown in the following table:
+The researcher collects a number of opinions from the respondents shown in Table 5.

-Table 5 - Teachers Overall difficulties from Revision 2013 Curriculum Standpoint
+Table 5.
+Teachers overall difficulties from revision 2013 curriculum standpoint

 Components of learning devices with difficulty levels F (%)

-Development of Authentic Assessment 567 40.0
+Development of authentic assessment 567 40.0

 Selection of suitable learning methods 525 37.5

 Appropriate literacy approach 497 35.5

 Lesson plans 497 35.5

 Understanding of learning programs based on CC/BC and learning objectives 350 25.0

 Others 119 8.5